Lara Stone

 Lara Catherina Stone (born 20 December 1983) is a Dutch model.
 She was discovered at the age of 12 in the Paris Metro and later participated in the Elite Model Look competition at 15.
-Stone has appeared on the covers of W and Vogue and has worked with various brands, including Fendi, Chanel, Prada, Louis Vuitton, and Versace.
+Stone has appeared on the covers of W and Vogue, has worked with various brands, including Fendi, Chanel, Prada, Louis Vuitton, and Versace, and was most notably the face of Calvin Klein.
 She has been represented by The Lions, IMG Models, and Elite Model Management.

 Early life

 Stone was born in Geldrop and grew up in Mierlo, a small town in the Netherlands.
 Her mother, Kathryna, is Dutch, and her father, Michael Stone, is English.
 She was discovered in the Paris Metro while on holiday with her family when she was 12.
 She took part in the Elite Model Look competition in 1999 when she was 15, and although she did not win, she caught the attention of Elite executives, who signed her to their modeling agency.